williamcioffi/monitorgonio/README.md

 **WARNING:** still very rough. use at own risk.

-### feature requests
-- when add a new ptt the old ptts still keep there own colors.
-- color fades away so old hits eventually disapear
-- ability to filter by ptt
-- play a sound when there is a new hit
-- should make this a package which can export the batch script automatically? is that a bad practice?

 ### ultra quick guide
 install the package. dependencies are `shiny`, `shinyFiles`, and `plotrix`.